waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md

 When obtaining OSM data files, Geofabrik.de is a reputable source that offers a wide range of options:

  - **Region-Specific Files**: Geofabrik.de provides organized regional extracts, ranging from continents to countries and sub-regions.
 These files allow you to focus on the specific geographic area that interests you.

  - **File Formats and Timing**: Geofabrik.de offers OSM data files in two formats: .osm.bz2 and .osm.pbf.
 While both formats contain the same data, .osm.pbf files are more up-to-date, generated daily, and usually available one or more days ahead of .osm.bz2 files.

  - **Historic Regional Extracts**: Additionally, Geofabrik.de provides historic regional extracts in .osh.pbf format.
 These files contain historical versions of elements and are generated weekly.

  - **Last Included Data Date**: The region's main download page lists links to data files along with the last date for data included in each file.
 This information is crucial for updating your data file or database.

  - **Accessing All Files**: While not all files may be listed on the main download page, you can use the INDEX page to access other files.
 The INDEX page URL is the region's URL ending with the country name followed by a slash.

  - **Public and Internal Servers**: Geofabrik.de offers two download servers: a public server and an internal server.
 Data files on the public server have partial meta data due to European laws.
 User information is excluded from these files.
 The internal server is restricted to openstreetmap.org contributors and can be accessed with an openstreetmap.org account.

--**Change Files**: Geofabrik.de offers daily change files for all regions they have.
+ - **Change Files**: Geofabrik.de offers daily change files for all regions they have.
 They are listed under {region-updates} directory entry; where region is your area name.
 This list is sorted for their
 "public server" while it is unsorted for their "internal server", the "state.txt" files are the same in both lists; it much easier to browse the sorted list when needed.

 See the [technical page](https://download.geofabrik.de/technical.html) at geofabrik.de for more info.

-- Geofabrik also provide polygon (.poly) file that describes the extent of each region and in most cases shap files for regions.
+ - Geofabrik also provide polygon (.poly) file that describes the extent of each region and in most cases shape files for regions.
 (Get those for your region, you may need them.)

 ### Osmium Command Line Tools: